 This particular maze is so technologically sophisticated the operator can track the movements of the participants.
 The noise has a very noticeable impact on individual and crew performance.
 Any surprises yet?
 Probably not.
 So let’s take this concept to the command level.

-If firefighters working in an environment of high noise have their concentration broken and become confused and the noise makes it hard for them to think, is it plausible the same thing could happen to an incident commander working in an environment where there are loud fans, saws, engines, sirens, air horns, yelling, etc.?
+If firefighters or any other emergency responders working in an environment of high noise have their concentration broken and become confused and the noise makes it hard for them to think, is it plausible the same thing could happen to an incident commander working in an environment where there are loud fans, saws, engines, sirens, air horns, yelling, etc.?